 - The Exit Motion Pop-Up – you may have noticed this technique growing in popularity lately, that’s because it works.
 Include a script on your website that tracks if a user makes a motion to leave your site and pops up a “Wait, sign up before you go” style pop-up.

-- The Old School Event Signup Sheet – for many in the B2B or brick and mortar space, personal interaction is still a very real aspect of their business.
+- The Old School Event Signup Sheet – for many in the brick and mortar or B2B marketing space, personal interaction is still a very real aspect of their business.
 Having a signup sheet or “business card bowl” still holds the potential to collect a surprisingly large number of email addresses.

 There are compelling reasons why maintaining an email list is a valuable marketing tool for your company.

 Some reasons may be beyond your current level of marketing sophistication, or not relevant at this time for your business.
 Whatever you do, don’t make the mistake of dismissing the value of an email list if this is the case for you.
 As your business grows and your marketing with it, you will be glad that you spent the time now to ensure you collected emails.

 Who knows what the marketing industry will be capable of using emails for in the future, but one thing seems fairly certain, the MARION marketing firm will still be encouraging people to collect emails as a fundamental piece of their overall marketing strategy.